 - 20.1 'Sexting' is an increasingly common activity among children and young people, where they share inappropriate or explicit images online or through mobile phones.
-It can also refer to written message. - 20.2 'Sexting' is the exchange of self-generated sexually explicit images, through mobile picture messages or webcams over the internet. - 20.3 'Sexting' is often seen as 'flirting' by children and young people who feel that it's a part of normal life. - 20.4 'Sexting' can leave young people vulnerable to blackmail, bullying, unwanted attention and emotional distress. - 20.5 'Sexting' is illegal.
-By sending an explicit image, a young person is producing and distributing child abuse images and risks being prosecuted, even if the picture is taken and shared with their permission. - 20.6 EPCS has due regard for the UKCCIS Guidance: Sexting in Schools and Colleges: Responding to incidents and safeguarding young people.
-(Jan 2017) - 20.7 The school will ensure that the risks associated with this issue are discussed with children on a regular basis as part of the curriculum around e-safety. - 20.8 Where the school becomes aware of 'Sexting' that has occurred and involves a child or children from the school, parents will be notified, and Social Care contacted where appropriate.
+It can also refer to written message - 20.2 'Sexting' is the exchange of self-generated sexually explicit images, through mobile picture messages or webcams over the internet. - 20.3 'Sexting' is often seen as 'flirting' by children and young people who feel that it's a part of normal life.

+- 20.4 'Sexting' can leave young people vulnerable to blackmail, bullying, unwanted attention and emotional distress. - 20.5 'Sexting' is illegal.
+By sending an explicit image, a young person is producing and distributing child abuse images and risks being prosecuted, even if the picture is taken and shared with their permission. - 20.6 Easthampstead Park Community School has due regard for the UKCCIS Guidance: Sexting in Schools and Colleges: Responding to incidents and safeguarding young people (Jan 2017) - 20.7 The school will ensure that the risks associated with this issue are discussed with children on a regular basis as part of the curriculum around e-safety. - 20.8 Where the school becomes aware of 'Sexting' that has occurred and involves a child or children from the school, parents will be notified and Social Care contacted where appropriate.

-21.0 Sexual violence and sexual harassment between children
+21.0 Sexual violence and sexual harassment between children and peer on peer abuse

-- 21.1 EPCS is aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way. - 21.2 The school has due regard for the DfE document: Sexual violence and sexual harassment between children in schools and colleges.
-(May 2018) - 21.3 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
+- 21.1 Easthampstead Park Community School is aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way. - 21.2 The school has due regard for the DfE document: Sexual violence and sexual harassment between children in schools and colleges (May 2018) - 21.3 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 21.4 Sexual violence and sexual harassment can occur between two children of any age and sex.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - 21.5 EPCS is clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - 21.6 Through the PSHE curriculum, the school delivers a programme of Sessions to challenge this issue.
-These include: - healthy and respectful relationships; - what respectful behaviour looks like; - consent; - gender roles, stereotyping, equality; - body confidence and self-esteem; - prejudiced behaviour; - 21.7 Where the school becomes aware of any instances of Sexual violence and sexual harassment this will be dealt with in line with the behaviour policy and parents will be notified.
-Social Care will be contacted in line with child protection procedures.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 21.4 Upskirting is a recognised form of sexual harassment.
+This typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - 21.5 Sexual violence and sexual harassment can occur between two children of any age and sex.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children - 21.6 Easthampstead Park Community School is clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - 21.7 Through the PSHE curriculum, the school delivers a programme of Sessions to challenge this issue.
+These include: - Healthy and respectful relationships; - What respectful behaviour looks like; - Consent; - Gender roles, stereotyping, equality; - Body confidence and self-esteem; - Prejudiced behaviour;